Vaccine rollout confirms public health officials’ warnings

 PROVIDENCE, R.I.
-(NewsNation Now) — Public health officials sounded the alarm for months, complaining that they did not have enough support or money to get COVID-19 vaccines quickly into arms.
+(AP) — Public health officials sounded the alarm for months, complaining that they did not have enough support or money to get COVID-19 vaccines quickly into arms.
 Now the slower-than-expected start to the largest vaccination effort in U.S. history is proving them right.

 As they work to ramp up the shots, state and local public health departments across the U.S. cite a variety of obstacles, most notably a lack of leadership from the federal government.
 Many officials worry that they are losing precious time at the height of the pandemic, and the delays could cost lives.